-Am I eligible for federal or state-funded SNAP if I am a legal immigrant?
+48 Am I eligible for SNAP if I am a legal immigrant?

 Many legally present immigrants are eligible for federal SNAP and some may be eligible for state-funded SNAP.
 The federal SNAP eligibility rules for immigrants and refugees are very complicated, but it is important to make sure immigrants eligible for federal SNAP get them wherever possible.